LaMonte Wade Jr Player Props: Giants vs. Padres

-LaMonte Wade Jr -- with an on-base percentage of .361 in his past 10 games, 68 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the San Diego Padres, with Joe Musgrove on the hill, on April 29 at 6:05 PM ET.
+The San Francisco Giants, including LaMonte Wade Jr (.375 on-base percentage in past 10 games, 63 points below season-long percentage), battle starting pitcher Yu Darvish and the San Diego Padres at Estadio Alfredo Harp Helu, Sunday at 4:05 PM ET.

-In his previous game, he went 1-for-4 with a double against the Cardinals.
+In his previous game, he hit a home run while going 1-for-3 against the Padres.

 LaMonte Wade Jr Game Info & Props vs. the Padres